tomca32/snake/README.md

 Running `yarn run dev` will start the development mode which will watch files and recompile and won't minify.

+## Features

+- Snake
+- Food
+- Walls
+- Adjustable speed - use the buttons in the top-left corner
+- Pause - press `p`
+- Immediate restart on death

 ## Lessons Learned

-### Green and grey tiles next to each other cause optical illusions on a screen with f.lux enabled
+### Green and grey tiles next to each other cause optical illusions on a crappy screen with f.lux enabled

 ![green and grey optical illusion](docs/optical_illusion.png)

-In the above image, then f.lux is enabled, it looks like the wall next to the green snake is redish in hue.
+In the above image, when f.lux is enabled, and you have a crappy screen, it looks like the wall next to the green snake is redish in hue.
 I was certain this was a rendering bug somewhere.
 It's not; it's an optical illusion, or a f.lux artifact.
 The wall is grey.

 ![green and grey optical illusion](docs/optical_illusion_zoomed_in.png)